mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto.md

 ### When

 An email will arrive to the release-signoff mailing list asking for a release to be pushed to the appropriate channel, such as 'release' for major releases, 'beta' for betas, and so on.
+(For thunderbird, the mail will be to the thunderbird-drivers list).

 Examples
 - `[desktop] Please push Firefox 58.0b5 to beta and DevEdition to aurora`
 - `[desktop] Please push Firefox 57.0 (build#4) to the release channel (25%)`
+-  (thunderbird) `${version} releng, please make live on beta channel`

 ### How